MaterializeInc/materialize/doc/user/content/sql/create-source/postgres.md

 {{< beta />}}

 {{% create-source/intro %}}
-This page describes how to connect Materialize to a PostgreSQL (10+) database to create and efficiently maintain real-time materialized views on top of a replication stream.
+To connect to a Postgres instance, you first need to [create a connection](#creating-a-connection) that specifies access and authentication parameters.
+Once created, a connection is **reusable** across multiple `CREATE SOURCE` statements.
 {{% /create-source/intro %}}

 ## Syntax